 When making a trip to the Asian Market …go on day that you have time to meander down every isle and get familiar.
 Don’t let the smells bother you, just take in the whole experience.
 You will find that ingredients are usually less expensive than purchasing at the grocery store.
 Some Asians stores also have a bulk section, which is perfect for our catering business.

-Here is a list of ingredients that I always take with me when I go to the Asian Market- that way I don’t forget, because it’s easy to get distracted.
+Here is a list of ingredients that I always take with me when I go to the Asian Market- that way I don’t forget, because it’s very easy to get distracted.

 Black sesame seeds- in a bag